douglasgreen/outlines/computing/programming_languages/javascript.en.md

 **Truthy and Falsy**: Concepts in JavaScript where values are coerced into a boolean context for conditional testing.

 **Module**: A file containing a block of JavaScript code that can be executed independently or used by other modules.

+## Frequently Asked Questions

+1. **What is JavaScript?**
+   - JavaScript is a programming language used primarily for creating interactive and dynamic content on web pages.

+2. **Is JavaScript the same as Java?**
+   - No, JavaScript and Java are distinct languages.
+JavaScript is mainly used for web-based applications, whereas Java is a more general-purpose programming language.

+3. **How do I add JavaScript to my HTML page?**
+   - JavaScript can be added to HTML using the `<script>` tag either in the head or body section of the HTML.

+4. **What are variables in JavaScript?**
+   - Variables are containers for storing data values.
+In JavaScript, they can be declared using `var`, `let`, or `const`.

+5. **What is an array in JavaScript?**
+   - An array is a single variable that is used to store different elements.
+It can hold multiple values at a time.

+6. **What are functions in JavaScript?**
+   - Functions are blocks of code designed to perform a particular task, and they are executed when "something" invokes them (calls them).

+7. **What is the difference between `==` and `===` in JavaScript?**
+   - `==` compares only values, whereas `===` compares both values and types.

+8. **How do JavaScript closures work?**
+   - A closure is a function that remembers its outer variables and can access them.

+9. **What is the DOM in JavaScript?**
+   - The Document Object Model (DOM) is an API for HTML and XML documents.
+It defines the logical structure of documents and the way a document is accessed and manipulated.

+10. **What are JavaScript Promises?**
+    - Promises are used to handle asynchronous operations in JavaScript.
+They are a proxy for a value not necessarily known when the promise is created.

+11. **What is an event in JavaScript?**
+    - An event is an action or occurrence detected by JavaScript that can be used for triggering a specific reaction in the code.

+12. **How do you write a comment in JavaScript?**
+    - Comments can be written with `//` for a single line, or between `/*` and `*/` for multi-line comments.

+13. **What is a loop in JavaScript, and what types are there?**
+    - A loop is a way to repeat a block of code.
+Common types include `for`, `while`, and `do...while`.

+14. **What is 'hoisting' in JavaScript?**
+    - Hoisting is JavaScript's default behavior of moving declarations to the top.

+15. **What is an object in JavaScript?**
+    - An object is a standalone entity, with properties and type.
+It's similar to real-life objects, like a car.

+16. **How do I debug JavaScript code?**
+    - You can use the browser's developer tools console to debug JavaScript, or use `console.log()` statements to output values.

+17. **What is 'this' keyword in JavaScript?**
+    - `this` refers to the object it belongs to.
+It has different values depending on where it is used.

+18. **Can JavaScript run on the server-side?**
+    - Yes, JavaScript can run on the server-side, primarily through environments like Node.js.

+19. **What are arrow functions in JavaScript?**
+    - Arrow functions are a more concise syntax for writing function expressions.
+They use the `=>` syntax.

+20. **How is JavaScript different from ECMAScript?**
+    - JavaScript is a programming language that conforms to the ECMAScript specification.
+ECMAScript is the standard upon which JavaScript is based, and it often refers to the language's version and features.